-2 killed in Tuesday night head-one collision, troopers say - Port Arthur News
+UPDATE: 2 killed in Tuesday night head-on collision, troopers say - Port Arthur News

 At approximately 9:30 p.m.
-Tuesday, Texas Department of Public Safety troopers responded to a multiple-vehicle crash on U.S. 69 in Tyler County.
+Tuesday, Texas Department of Public Safety troopers responded to multiple-vehicle crash on U.S. 69 in Tyler County.

 The crash occurred just North of the Hardin-Tyler County line.

-The preliminary DPS investigation indicates this was a head-on collision between a pickup truck and a passenger vehicle.
+The preliminary DPS crash investigation indicates a 2007 Chevrolet pickup truck was traveling northbound on U.S. 69 when at the same time a 2013 Dodge passenger vehicle was traveling southbound on U.S. 69.

+For an unknown reason, the driver of the Chevrolet crossed the center dividing line and collided head-on with the Dodge passenger vehicle.

-Both drivers were pronounced deceased by Justice of the Peace James Moore at the scene.
+The driver of the Chevrolet, 29-year-old Jonathan Collins of Warren, was pronounced deceased by Justice of the Peace James Moore at the scene.

-Additional information on the deceased victims is not available at this time.
+The driver of the Dodge, 49-year-old Ramanda Parker of Village Milles, was also pronounced deceased by Moore at the crash scene.

+All northbound and southbound traffic lanes of U.S. 69 were closed for approximately three hours, but have since reopened.

 Texas House elects speaker as 2021 legislative session gets underway

-Note: UPDATE: 2 killed in Tuesday night head-on collision, troopers say